Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-The month-over-month analysis showed several large increases and decreases.
+The month-over-month analysis showed several large increases and decreases in revenue.

 ### Recommendation

-Investigate whether monthly changes were caused by:
+Investigate whether the changes were driven by:

 - seasonal demand
 - large business orders
-- territory mix
+- changes in territory mix
-- product mix
+- changes in product mix
-- promotions
+- promotional activity
+- customer inactivity or reactivation
-- changes in customer activity
+- changes in order value

-Use a 3-month moving average alongside the monthly revenue line to make the underlying trend easier to interpret.
+Add a 3-month moving average to the Power BI dashboard to make the underlying trend easier to interpret.

 ### Expected business benefit

-Understanding the causes of volatility would improve forecasting and reduce overreaction to one unusually high or low month.
+Understanding the cause of revenue volatility would improve forecasting and reduce overreaction to unusually high or low individual months.

 ---

-## 11. Separate Never-Purchased Customers From Lapsed Customers
+## 11. Investigate the Shift Toward Higher Order Volume

 ### Evidence

-Several customers had no linked order and therefore had a `NULL` last order date.
+Between the complete calendar years of 2023 and 2024:

+- revenue increased from **31,604,921.95** to **43,671,889.50**
+- orders increased from **3,830** to **14,244**
+- units sold increased from **66,441** to **131,936**
+- average order value decreased from **8,251.94** to **3,065.98**

 ### Recommendation

+Investigate whether this change was caused by:

+- growth in individual customer orders
+- changes in territory contribution
+- a shift toward lower-priced products
+- increased online sales
+- changes in units per order
+- reduced dependence on large commercial transactions

+### Expected business benefit

+Understanding the source of the growth would help management assess whether the higher order volume is sustainable and commercially profitable.

+### Limitation

+The 2022 and 2025 results are partial years and should not be compared directly with complete calendar years.

+---

+## 12. Separate Never-Purchased Customers From Lapsed Customers

+### Evidence

+Several customer records had a `NULL` last order date, meaning no linked sales order was found.

+### Recommendation

-Create two separate groups:
+Create two separate customer groups:

 1. Customers who have never purchased
 2. Customers who purchased previously but have not ordered recently

-Use different actions:
+Use different actions for each group.

 **Never purchased**

-- onboarding messages
+- onboarding campaigns
 - first-purchase incentives
 - lead qualification
+- account-data review

 **Previously active but now inactive**

 - reactivation campaigns
 - account-manager outreach
-- review of past products and order value
+- review of previous products purchased
+- personalised retention offers

 ### Expected business benefit

-This would create more relevant retention and acquisition activity.
+This would create more relevant acquisition and retention activity.

 ---

-## 12. Maintain the Standardised Shipping Process
+## 13. Maintain and Monitor the Standardised Shipping Process

 ### Evidence

-All territories had an average shipping time of 7 days, and no orders were found where shipment occurred after the due date.
+All analysed territories had an average shipping time of **7 days**.

+No completed orders were found where shipment occurred after the due date.

 ### Recommendation

 Continue monitoring fulfilment consistency, but add more detailed measures such as:

 - minimum and maximum shipping time
+- median shipping time
-- percentage shipped within a target number of days
+- percentage shipped within target
-- shipping duration by product category
+- shipping time by product category
-- shipping duration by order-value segment
+- shipping time by order-value segment
 - monthly fulfilment trend

 ### Expected business benefit

-More detailed measures would identify variation that is hidden by the current average.
+More detailed measures would identify variation that may be hidden by the current territory-level average.

 ---

 ## Recommended Power BI Focus

-The Power BI dashboard should highlight the most decision-relevant findings.
+The Power BI dashboard should highlight the most decision-relevant results.

 ### Executive Overview